 - 1) It is recommended you use the uncompressed MSI install provided on the CDROM, rather than the internet download. - 2) Log on as System Admin and use your preferred distribution software (e.g. RM Application Wizard) to build a distribution package using the MSI install found within the /progedit folder on the CDROM.
-If preferred you can also manually copy the MSI files into the RMPackages\Applications area. - Update the package list of the appropriate workstations using the RM Management Console and generate shortcuts as required. - 4) XP users note that you may have to create two Software Restrictions 'hash' rules one to the progedit.exe executable and another to the shortcut.
+If preferred you can also manually copy the MSI files into the RMPackages\Applications area. - 3) Update the package list of the appropriate workstations using the RM Management Console and generate shortcuts as required. - 4) XP users note that you may have to create two Software Restrictions 'hash' rules one to the progedit.exe executable and another to the shortcut.
 To do this log on as System Admin on an XP workstation, click Start>Programs>System Management>Software Restriction settings.
 Open Computer Configuration>Windows Settings>Software Restriction Policies>Additional Rules.
 From the Action menu select 'New Hash Rule' and browse to the progedit.exe executable.
-Click OK. - 5) The default save/open folder paths can be edited as required in the file called network.ini found in the main installation folder. - 6) Ensure you are using the 'Enhanced Compiler' (View>Options>Editor menu).
+Click OK. - 5) The default save/open folder paths can be edited as required in the file called network.ini found in the main installation folder.